trichelab/MTseeker/README.md

 MTseeker is a toolkit for mitochondrial variant analysis in the [Bioconductor](http://bioconductor.org/) environment.
 Given suitably aligned reads, it will call variants (and/or mitochondrial copy number), plot them for multiple samples, and provide basic functional annotation for coding variants.

-If we were cool people, it would have a mitochondrion stuffed into a hexagon, but we don't, so it doesn't... _yet_.
+If we were cool people, it would have a mitochondrion stuffed into a hexagon, but we aren't, so it doesn't... _yet_.

 [![Build Status](https://travis-ci.org/trichelab/MTseeker/MTseeker.png?branch=master)](https://travis-ci.org/trichelab/MTseeker/MTseeker)